petershin/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/dispatch-framework/creating-a-new-dispatch-task-executor.md

-# Creating a New Dispatch Task Executor
+# Creating a New Job Scheduler Task Executor

-Each Dispatch Task is created by implementing the `DispatchTaskExecutor` interface and can execute any logic.
+Each Job Scheduler Task is created by implementing the `DispatchTaskExecutor` interface and can execute any logic.
 While Liferay DXP provides multiple out-of-the-box executors, you can create your own.
-Once created and deployed, you can add Dispatch Tasks to a Liferay instance.
+Once created and deployed, you can add Job Scheduler Tasks to a Liferay instance.

 Follow these steps to create your own implementation of the `DispatchTaskExecutor` interface: